SMALL ROOM LOW-FREQUENCY ACOUSTICS

 In a typical room similar in size to a home-theater, a listening room, an office or an owner’s suite in a yacht the resonant frequencies of these standing waves fall in the bass frequency region.
 Provoking these low-frequency resonances to result in boomy noise in a room.

-[DEICON has developed a novel, small electronic feedback control solution for adding damping to the first two acoustic modes of a room.
-This patented technology which is licensed to a premier U.S. based speaker manufacturer is a stand-alone active bass treatment scheme custom tuned to the room.]
+DEICON has developed a small electronic feedback control solution for adding damping to the first two acoustic modes of a room.
+This patented technology which is licensed to a premier U.S. based speaker manufacturer is a stand-alone active bass treatment device that can be tuned to any small room.

 Mode Shapes and Resonant Frequencies